nppalani/TnSeq/TA_position_list.md

 ### Generate a list of all TA positions for a given organism.

-#### You can do this in any other

 #### The following MATLAB commands will read a genome sequence in fasta format, find positions of all TA sites, and write the output to a txt file.
+You can do this in your desired programming language.

 ```matlab
 reffasta=fastaread('ecoli.fasta');